Moroccan Olive Bread - Vegan Olive Bread

 Moroccan Olive Bread - Vegan Olive Bread in a pan

-My older one though was very excited as lately he has started to love olives.
-He has tasted them only on pizzas until now and he could not wait to try it as a bread.
+My older one, though, was very excited as lately he has started to love olives.
+He has tasted them only on pizzas until now, and he could not wait to try them as bread.

-Once the baked bread was n front of them, it really did not matter what was in it.
-They just needed a big glob of butter and it disappeared right away.
+Once the baked bread was in front of them, it did not matter what was in it.
+They just needed a big glob of butter, and it disappeared right away.

 I remember being very anxious when I first used the technique.
-The next bread that I baked with steam is the Obi Non / Uzbek Vegan Flatbread.
-It had a great texture and I fell in love with the bread.
+The next bread that I baked with steam was the Obi Non / Uzbek Vegan Flatbread.
+It had a great texture, and I fell in love with the bread.

-After my yesterday's quick and easy dessert, the Moroccan Stuffed dates, here I have a simple Moroccan bread with olives.
-Enjoy this Vegan bread as is or for breakfast or as a sandwich.
+After yesterday's quick and easy dessert, the Moroccan Stuffed dates, here I have a simple Moroccan bread with olives.
+Enjoy this Vegan bread for breakfast or as a sandwich.

 Ingredients to make Moroccan Olive Bread -